Australia's fearsome attack creates dilemma for South Africa

 Durban (South Africa) (AFP) - Some of the world's best fast bowlers will square up when the first Test between South Africa and Australia starts at Kingsmead on Thursday.

-They may find, however, that some of their sting might drawn from them by pitch conditions.
+They may find, however, that some of their sting drawn by pitch conditions.

 Kingsmead has lost the reputation it once had as a fast bowler?s paradise.
 It has been many years since wicketkeepers had to leap around as balls soared and sped off the playing surface.